Unitarian2/DOTweenUtils/README.md

 # DOTweenUtils

+This package was developed to facilitate animation processes with Sequences and Tweens for UGUI elements in DOTween.
+It works with a component-based approach.

  # IMPORTANT NOTE: This package has a dependency on the DOTween package.
 Please make sure to install the DOTween package in your project first. <br>
 ## _https://assetstore.unity.com/publishers/1341_